mrdoob/three.js/threejs/lessons/threejs-canvas-textures.md

 {{{example url="../threejs-canvas-textured-labels-scale-to-fit.html" }}}

 Above we used a new canvas for each texture.
 Whether or not to use a canvas per texture is up to you.
-If you need to up them often then having one canvas per texture is probably the best option.
+If you need to update them often then having one canvas per texture is probably the best option.
 If they are rarely or never updated then you can choose to use a single canvas for multiple textures by forcing three.js to use the texture.